cda-tum/mqt-ddsim/docs/source/install/Developers.rst

 Note the :code:`--recurse-submodules` flag.
 It is required to also clone all the required submodules.
 If you happen to forget passing the flag on your initial clone, you can initialize all the submodules by executing :code:`git submodule update --init --recursive` in the main project directory.

-A C++ compiler supporting C++17, a minimum CMake version of 3.14 and OpenMP is required to build the project.
+A C++ compiler supporting C++17 and a minimum CMake version of 3.14 are required to build the project.
-The :code:`ddsim_noise_aware simulator` further requires :code:`Threads::Threads`.

 Working on the core C++ library
 ###############################